You've got your eye on the dream vehicle. The salesman’s got you in his grasp, pen in hand. "Just sign here"...

 - Make sure you address any liabilities on your application.
 Credit cards, regular outgoing payments, afterpays all need to be disclosed and you risk being declined for not mentioning them upfront

 - You'll get a lower interest rate on a newer car from a dealer.
-Be wary of getting to attached to an older/private sale car as it might not qualify.
+Be wary of getting to attached to an older/private sale car as it might not qualify if more than 5 years old.

 Here at Grace Loans we're here to walk you through the process, Give us a call and talk to Beth about the best way forward.